This is Part Two of a two-part tutorial series about editing and deleting posts in WordPress.

-In Part One, we looked at the different features of the WordPress Table of Posts.
+In Part One, we covered the WordPress Table of Posts.

-In this tutorial, you will learn how to edit and delete single posts in WordPress, how to perform individual and multiple post edits and deletions, and many other useful tips that will save you time using posts in WordPress.
+This step-by-step tutorial shows you how to edit and delete a single WordPress post, how to perform single and multiple post edits and deletions, and many other great tips to save you time using and editing WP posts.

-Log into your WP Dashboard and choose Posts > All Posts …
+Log into your WordPress admin section, then go to your navigation menu and choose click on Posts > All Posts …

 (Posts – All Posts)

 This brings up the WordPress Posts section …

 - Create a new post (we explain how to add WordPress posts in great detail in this tutorial).